 Take three measurements of water velocity (one at each of the locations where water depth was measured) using either a flow meter or the ruled dip net handle, watch/stopwatch, and a floating leaf or other floating object.
 For example, measure the length of time in seconds it takes for a submerged leaf or other detritus to travel 1 meter.
 Then, divide 1 by the number of seconds it took the leaf to travel the meter.
 Record this information on the data sheet.
-This procedure is relatively straightforward in streams and rivers.
-In lakes and wetlands, there is often no water velocity to measure, so note that on the form.
-However, if there is velocity (as in certain riverine wetlands or flow-through lakes), measure the velocity at three points across the system.
-In estuaries, the velocity will depend upon tidal cycle.
-Note the velocity during sampling and relate that to where it occurs in the tidal cycle.

-Measure the vegetated riparian buffer zone width on each side of the stream or river or at the least buffered point of the lake, wetland, or estuary; this is the distance from the edge of the water to where clearing or other human activities begin.
+Measure the vegetated riparian buffer zone width on each side of the stream, river, ; this is the distance from the edge of the water to where clearing or other human activities begin.
 Record the distance for the least buffered side or point of the system on FD 9000-3.
 If the vegetated buffer zone width for the least buffered side or point is greater than 18 m, record “>18 m.”

-In a stream or river, indicate whether or not the area in the vicinity of the sampling station has been artificially channelized and to what extent the system has recovered.
+Indicate whether or not the area in the vicinity of the sampling station has been artificially channelized and to what extent the system has recovered on FD 9000-3.
+Options include none, some recovery, mostly recovered or recent/severe.

 Indicate the presence or absence of impoundments in the area of the sampling station that alter the natural flow regime or the movement of biota.

 Where applicable, estimate and record the vertical distance from the current water level to the peak overflow level.
-Peak overflow level is indicated by debris hanging in bank, floodplain vegetation, or deposition of silt or soil.
-(When bank overflow is rare, a high water mark may not be apparent.)
-Add this distance to the current water depth (see section 2.9 above) to determine the distance of the high water mark above the streambed and record this value.
+Peak overflow level is indicated by debris caught in trees or debris above the bank, floodplain vegetation, or deposition of silt or soil.
+(When bank overflow is rare, a high-water mark may not be apparent.)
+Add this distance to the current water depth (see section 2.9 above) to determine the distance of the high-water mark above the streambed and record this value.

-Check the box for the percentage range that best describes the degree of shading in the sampling area.
+Check the box for the percentage range that best describes the degree of shading in the sampling area as open, lightly shaded (11-45%), moderately shaded (46-80%) or heavily shaded (>80%).
 This percentage should be an integration over the entire 100 m reach.

-Note any odors associated with the bottom sediments and check the appropriate box.
-Note the presence or absence of oils in the sediment; for this step, and observe the extent of sheen on the water after the substrate has been disturbed.
-Finally, note any deposits in the area, including the degree of smothering by sand or silt.
+Note any odors associated with the bottom sediments and check the appropriate box indicating whether odors are normal, anaerobic, chemical, petroleum or sewage.
+Note the presence or absence of oils in the sediment; for this step, observe the extent of sheen on the water after the substrate has been disturbed.
+Finally, note any deposits in the area, including the degree of smothering by sand, silt or algae.
+Rate the degree of smothering as none, slight, moderate or severe.

 Indicate the type of aquatic system being sampled.
-If the station is in a stream or river, indicate stream order.

-Note the presence and types of any noticeable water odors and check the appropriate box.
-Note the term that best describes the relative coverage of any oil on the water surface.
+Note the presence and types of any noticeable water odors and check the appropriate box indicating whether odors are normal, chemical, petroleum or sewage.
+Note the term that best describes the relative coverage of any oil on the water surface as normal, glob, sheen or slick.

-Based on visual observation, check the term that best describes the amount of turbidity in the water before it was disturbed by sampling.
+Based on visual observation, check the term that best describes the water clarity before it was disturbed by sampling as clear, slightly turbid, turbid or opaque.

 Check box for the term that best describes the color of the water, indicating whether the water is tannic, green, clear or other.
 (If “other” is checked, indicate what the color is.)